lechimp-p/dicto.php/BACKLOG.md

 * Maybe exchange the current name for reports by something like tags.

 # Issues
+* Write some paragraph in the README about other similar yet different projects.
 * It is inconsistent, that Invoke makes invocations in methods of classes related to the class itself, but `only XYZClasses can invoke` also flags the methods in XYZClasses.